JL-J/CV/README.md

 ## Skills

-#### This Skill
+#### Excellent communicator

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+Throughout my professional life I have gained extensive experience of communicating with a wide variety of people from different backgrounds, including students, academics, politicians, and external stakeholders.
+During my time working as an English language teacher, I developed excellent verbal communication skills and learnt to adapt my language to my audience.
+At the University of East London I gained experience of writing reports and servicing committees which further honed my communication skills.
+Most recently I have continued to develop my written communication skills by [blogging] (https://medium.com/@j.r.lloydjones) about my experience learning to code.

+#### Adaptable and a fast learner

+Whether it's learning a new programming language, working in a different country, or working with a new team, I am quick to adapt to any environment.
+I enjoy the opportunities and challenges that new working environments or projects bring and am undaunted by the unknown.
+[PROVIDE EXAMPLE]

+#### Analytical and creative

-#### Another Skill
+#### Team player

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

 #### Makers Academy (September to December 2018)

-#- Curious and passionate about code.
+- Curious and passionate about code.
 [PROVIDE EVIDENCE]
-#- Fast, independent learner [PROVIDE EVIDENCE]
+- Fast, independent learner [PROVIDE EVIDENCE]
-#- Great collaborator [PROVIDE EVIDENCE]
+- Great collaborator [PROVIDE EVIDENCE]

-#- OOP, TDD, MVC, DDD
+- OOP, TDD, MVC, DDD
-#- Agile/XP
+- Agile/XP
-#- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript
-#- RSpec, Jasmine
+- RSpec, Jasmine

 #### Lancaster University, County College (September 2008 to July 2011)